Illustration of men with varying leg sizes.

 Illustration of two men with different upper and lower body proportions

 Finally, the lifts we start our workouts with are going to get the majority of our energy.
-If a workout starts with squats, we can expect most of the growth stimulus to go to our legs, even if we include plenty of upper-body work afterwards.
-That’s fine, but if every workout starting with squats, we’re selling our upper bodies short.
-It might make more sense to start some workouts with squats, others with deadlifts, but also to have some workouts where we start off with the chin-up, the overhead press, or the bench press.
+If a workout starts with squats, we can expect most of the growth stimulus to go to our legs, even if we include plenty of upper-body work afterward.
+That’s fine, but if every workout starts with squats, we’re selling our upper bodies short.
+It might make more sense to start some workouts with squats, others with deadlifts, and also to have some workouts where we start off with upper-body exercises.

-This means that when designing a workout program, we aren’t just trying to cram a bunch of compound lifts together, we’re trying to pick the lifts that offer us the best returns on our investment.
-We’re also trying to arrange those lifts in a way that best matches our goals.
+This means that when designing a workout program, we aren’t just trying to cram a bunch of compound lifts together.
+We’re trying to pick the lifts that offer us the best returns on our investment and arrange them in a way that best matches our goals.

 Illustration of a skinny guy building muscle and becoming muscular (before/after).